brentp/peddy/README.md

 --------

-**NOTE** this module used to be named to "peddy".
+**NOTE** this module used to be named to "pedagree".

-`pedagree` is a python library for querying, QC'ing, and manipulating pedigree files.
+`peddy` is a python library for querying, QC'ing, and manipulating pedigree files.

 It currently makes it simple to extract things like: